yadan9018/movie-rec-app/README.md

 2. Download the Dataset: You will usually be redirected to a page where you can download the dataset as a .zip file.
 Click on the download link to get the dataset.
 3. Extract the Files : After downloading, extract the .zip file to a directory on your computer.
 This will create a folder containing several .csv files (like u.data, u.item, u.genre, etc.).

+### Recommendation System Approach

+I plan to implement a **User-User Collaborative Filtering Model** to recommend movies.
+This approach will identify users with similar movie rating patterns and suggest movies that a similar user has liked but the current user has not seen yet.
+I will use cosine similarity to find users with shared preferences based on their past ratings.
+This technique will help provide personalized movie recommendations based on other users' viewing habits.